Narrow Sense Heritability Vs Broad Sense Heritability

 Broad sense heritability (H²) measures the proportion of phenotypic variation (observable differences in traits) in a population that is attributable to total genetic variance.
 It encompasses all genetic effects, including:

 • Additive genetic variance (VA): This refers to the variation due to the additive effects of genes.
-In other words, it's the sum of the individual effects of each allele on the phenotype.
+In plain terms, it's the sum of the individual effects of each allele on the phenotype.

 • Dominance genetic variance (VD): This represents the variation due to interactions between alleles at the same gene locus.
-For example, if one allele masks the expression of another, it contributes to dominance variance.
+Here's one way to look at it: if one allele masks the expression of another, it contributes to dominance variance.

 • Epistatic genetic variance (VI): This captures the variation due to interactions between genes at different loci.
 It reflects how the effect of one gene can depend on the presence of other genes.